-Women's Addiction and Mental Health Treatment
+Women's Mental Health and Addiction Treatment

 Formulating a healthy sense of self can be exceedingly difficult for even the healthiest and most well-adjusted young person.
 But when addiction and trauma reduce a young woman's ability to belong, engage, and rebound, the result can be a profoundly negative self-image and dependency on unhealthy relationships.
 Stigma, identity, and mental and physical trauma are often more acute for young female sufferers.
 Beginning treatment means facing difficult and daunting personal experience and challenges.
 The young women we welcome are often skeptical of the need for treatment, fear confronting and sharing deeply personal traumas and experiences, and are intimately tied to an unhealthy social life at home.